Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Galactron.md

 # Galactron

-An archetype of LIGHT Machine Monsters inspired by the [Galactron](https://ultra.fandom.com/wiki/Galactron) Kaiju from Ultraman.
+An archetype of LIGHT Machine and Cyberse Monsters, inspired by the [Galactron](https://ultra.fandom.com/wiki/Galactron) Kaiju from Ultraman.

 <br>